 In accordance with the best practice provisions of the Dutch Corporate Governance Code, Supervisory Board members at ABN AMRO are appointed for a maximum of three four-year terms.
 The current tenures of the members of the Supervisory Board will terminate in accordance with the retirement and reappointment schedule prepared by the Board.

 Composition of the Supervisory Board

-The following persons are appointed as members of the Supervisory Board, together with an indication of their principal activities outside of ABN AMRO5:
+The following persons are appointed as members of the Supervisory Board (an overview indication of their principal activities outside of ABN AMRO is included):